The Average Rent in Australia 2024-2025

 What Are the Most Affordable Cities for Renters in Australia?

 One of the biggest shifts we've seen has been working from home.
-More and more people realised that as long as they had a fast internet connection they could not only work from home, but work from anywhere.
+More and more people realized that as long as they had a fast internet connection they could not only work from home, but work from anywhere.
 While it’s too soon yet to see how this could affect rent in the long term, it does mean that many people are choosing to move to cheaper cities even if their job is in a more expensive one.
 If you’re looking for a cheaper city to move to, regardless of your reason, keep reading below to find the cities with the cheapest rent in Australia.

 If you are planning on renting for the first time and are looking for information?
-Check out our guides on tips for movers and our moving checklists to help you organise your moving budget and deal with removalists.
+Check out our guides on tips for movers and our moving checklists to help you organize your moving budget and deal with removalists.

 Melbourne, Victoria

 As rental conditions get more difficult in Perth and Adelaide, Melbourne might has become the most affordable Australian city.
-Despite rent prices rising in Melbourne, it now has the cheapest rent in Australia thanks to the consistent decrease in rental costs that we saw throughout 2021.
-Recently, however, house rental costs in Melbourne have jumped to $445 per week.
-The average weekly rent for a unit in Melbourne has maintained stable at $375 per week.
+Despite rent prices rising in Melbourne, it now has the cheapest rent in Australia thanks to the consistent decrease in rental costs that we saw throughout 2024.
+Recently, however, house rental costs in Melbourne have jumped to $580 per week.
+The average weekly rent for a unit in Melbourne has maintained stable at $550 per week.
 Like other cities, however, this isn’t consistent across the city and some areas within Melbourne saw record-high rental costs.

 Adelaide, South Australia

 Adelaide is not far behind Melbourne and ranks the second most affordable city for renters in Australia.
 There has been a recent uptick in new rental applications, and thanks to a shrinking vacancy rate, higher competition for rentals available, and a slowing down of investment and construction for new buildings, house costs and unit rental costs have jumped.
-Versus the same time last year, rent prices have gone from $410 to $450 for houses, and from $340 to $360 per week for units.
+Versus the same time last year, rent prices have gone from $550 to $600 for houses, and from $450 to $495 per week for units.

 Brisbane, Queensland

-Average Rent in Regional Australia 2021
+Average Rent in Regional Australia 2024

-Location Regional Average Rent
+Location | Regional Average Rent Houses | Regional Average Rent Units |

-New South Wales $480 per week
+New South Wales | $775 per week | $720 per week |

-South Australia $320 per week
+South Australia | $600 per week | $495 per week |

-Western Australia $450 per week
+Western Australia | $660 per week | $570 per week |

-Source: Rent Property Data January 2022
+Source: Rent Property Data February 2025.

 New House? – Get set up now!